The 5 Lowest-Paying States for Electrical Engineers: 2023

 About the Author

-Ellie Coggins is the managing editor for EC&M and has more than four years of experience in the B2B publishing space covering the electrical contracting/wholesaling industry.
-She received a journalism degree from Syracuse University.
-Connect with her at [email protected].
+Ellie Coggins Angus is the managing editor for EC&M and was formerly the associate editor for Electrical Wholesaling.
+She has more than five years of experience in the B2B publishing space covering the electrical contracting/wholesaling industry.
+Ellie received an MA in journalism from Syracuse University and a BA in English from University of Cincinnati.
+She is currently based in Cincinnati, Ohio.
+Connect with her at [email protected] or on LinkedIn

 Voice your opinion!